SimWangArizona/SimWangArizona.github.io/_pages/about.md

 📝 My research focuses on **Efficient AI**, with a focus on efficient deployment and adaptation of LLMs.

-🤝 **Looking for collaborations！Feel free to reach out via email at any time.**
+🤝 **Actively looking for Summer 2026 internship opportunities and open to exciting collaborations.
+Feel free to reach out via email at any time.**

 # 🔥 News
 - *2025.09*：I am honored to be awarded the ICCV Broad Participation (BP) Award ！